-The images from the US of heavily armed Police Officers breaking up peaceful protesters calling for racial equity, and the sad death of a key worker here in the UK doing her job, has angered me as well.
+The images from the US of heavily armed Police Officers breaking up peaceful protesters calling for racial equity, and the sad death of a key worker here in the UK doing her job, were devastating.

-Labour has called for an immediate halt to the sale and export of riot control equipment to the US until a review can be carried out to establish their use, and Keir Starmer raised the Government’s lack of condemnation in the House of Commons yesterday.
+Labour called for an immediate halt to the sale and export of riot control equipment to the US until a review can be carried out to establish their use, and Keir Starmer raised the Government’s lack of condemnation in the House of Commons.

 As my colleague Emily Thornberry clearly laid out in her letter to Liz Truss (available to read in full at the bottom of this page), our alliance with the United States is based on values which we share with the American people, and it is because of these values we should not supply arms to Donald Trump to use against his own people.